E-Learning-FHDO/transcoding-webservice/README.md

 ```
 QUEUE_CONNECTION=database
 ```
-Set paths to ffmpeg and ffprobe binaries, if they are not located in standard path:
+Set paths to ffmpeg and ffprobe binaries, if they are not located in a standard path:
 ```
 FFMPEG_BINARIES=''
 FFPROBE_BINARIES=''
 ```
-Set database connection settings, here for sqlite.
-Usage of other database backends such as mysql is also possible, please refer to laravel documentation for setup instructions.
+Set database connection settings.
+MySQL or MariaDB is necessary for concurrent worker connections.
+Other database backends might also work, but haven't been tested extensively.
 ```
-DB_CONNECTION=sqlite
-DB_FILENAME=database/database.sqlite
+DB_CONNECTION=mysql
+DB_HOST=127.0.0.1
+DB_PORT=3306
+DB_DATABASE=transcoding_webservice
+DB_USERNAME=root
+DB_PASSWORD=
 ```
 Save and close the .env file